ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 }
 ```
 Now we will create one interface/implementation for calling the external service.
-Here we will not actually call any external service call, rather will simulate the success/failure scenarios by adding some random logic, as below.
+Here we will not actually call any external service call, but rather simulate the success/failure scenarios by adding some random logic, as below.
 ```
 package com.example.springretry;